Sungold Tomato - New For 2022!

 This variety produces an ample amount of small snack sized golden orange fruit; firm and super-sweet flavor; great for salads, roasting and fresh eating; performs wonderfully in large containers and vegetable gardens; caging or staking is required

-Sungold Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
+Sungold Tomato is an annual vegetable plant that is typically grown for its edible qualities.
 It produces small clusters of orange round tomatoes (which are technically 'berries') with a gold blush and orange flesh which are usually ready for picking from early summer to mid fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have an exceptionally sweet taste and a firm texture.

 The tomatoes are most often used in the following ways: